 Leica M Typ 240 vs Panasonic G3

 The Leica M (Typ 240) and the Panasonic Lumix DMC-G3 are two digital cameras that were revealed to the public, respectively, in September 2012 and May 2011.
-The M Typ 240 is a fixed lens compact, while the G3 is a rangefinder-style mirrorless.
+The M Typ 240 is a rangefinder-focusing mirrorless, while the G3 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M Typ 240) and a Four Thirds (G3) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Panasonic provides 15.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.